 - Tip: Remove bags in morning so the plant can receive warm sun and any nighttime dampness can evaporate.

 - Other uses: Use to start seeds or seedlings that will be later moved into your garden (bag and all, as it will rot in place); place over ripening fruit to protect from pests (cinch with string, rubber band, or even staples).

 - Garden use: They’re practical for cultivating and repotting – durable and effective.

-- Why it works: They’re tough; they’re sharp enough to do the job without causing damage.
+- Why it works: Kitchen utensils are tough and sharp enough to do the job without causing damage.

 - How to: Forks: Create rows in flats (use like a wee rake), lift seedlings, tease apart dense rootballs.
 Knives: Separate flats, eject root-bound plants from their pots (run knife around the interior to dislodge), divide smaller perennials.
 Spoons: Lift small seedlings from a flat when transplanting.